IlyaBokovenko/com.chillwaters.timeline/README.md

 ```csharp
 ICompletionPromise CompletionPromise { get; }
 ```
-[CompletionPromise](Runtime/Contract/ITimeable.cs) is an object which knows when activity ends and may notify clients about it.
-The completion time clients receive in the callback is local to activity's timeline.
+[CompletionPromise](Runtime/Contract/ITimeable.cs) is an object which knows when activity finishes and may notify clients about it, passing local completion time as an argument.
 Here is a sample implementation of composed activity:
 ```csharp
 public class DependentDuration : Activity<DependentDuration>, IComposedTimeable, ICompletionPromise, IDisposable
 {